arielsanchezmora/vDocumentation/README.md

 To a future where walking into a new place and asking for documentation is greeted with "Yup, we use vDocumentation" and the interested party replies "Perfect!" :)

 # Module Changelog

+v1.04 new functionality added:
+ Updated export-excel so that it does no number conversion (IP addresses are now text) on any of the columns and it auto sizes them.
+Thanks to @magneet_nl for helping us discover this bug!

 v1.0.3 new functionality added:
  Get-ESXInventory: Added RAC Firmware version, BIOS release date.